-Whether you are graduating, choosing an internship, applying for jobs or making a career move … life may feel quite chaotic right now.
+Whether you are graduating, choosing an internship, applying for jobs, making a career move or maybe considering to withdraw form uni altogether … life may feel quite chaotic right now.

 And like all Career Hacks articles, here’s your step-by-step guide on how to do just that.

-1 // Since when did having a ‘plan’ equate to being successful?
+1 // Since when did having a ‘plan’ equate having your sh*t together or being successful?

 I can’t pinpoint it exactly, but there was a definite shift during my degree when not having a 20-step career plan, complete with a powerpoint presentation and justification of pain points was frowned upon and sometimes downright smirked at.